Concierge ABA

 Procedure 2: Same set-up as in procedure 1 except pictures are now placed on two different walls and items are also placed inside and outside of the room.

-Common exercises also serve as vehicles to address many things other than the specific content usually addressed, i.e., concept development, attention dexterity, social acuity, perspective taking, memory, executive function, specific social skills and social pragmatics.
+Many other, often common exercises can be slightly modified in order to serve as vehicles to address many things i.e., concept development, attention dexterity, social acuity, perspective taking, memory, executive function, specific social skills and social pragmatics.
+Such exercises can be found in the ABA Mini-Manuals Levels One and Two